How to Write a Speech: A Simple 6-Step Formula

 - A bold statement

-Check out how Apollo Robbins opens his TED Talk with a question that instantly hooks the audience.
+Check out how Apollo Robbins opens his TED Talk with an opening question that instantly hooks the audience.

-- Work presentation: “What if I told you we could boost revenue by 35% without spending a single extra penny on ads?”
+- Work presentation: “What if… we could boost revenue by 25% without spending a single extra penny on marketing?”

 - Motivational speech: “At 30, I hit rock bottom – jobless, lost, and convinced I’d never recover.
 I was wrong.”